RTEMS/rtems-docs/cpu_supplement/powerpc.rst

 - Must enable traps so window overflow and underflow conditions can be properly handled.

-- Must initialize the PowerPC’s initial Exception Table with default handlers.
+- Must initialize the PowerPC's initial Exception Table with default handlers.

 ..
 COMMENT: COPYRIGHT (c) 1988-2002.